 The IARF was founded in 1900 in Boston, Massachusetts and originally named the “International Association of Unitarian and Other Liberal Thinkers and Workers.”
 For many decades it was the primary organization for Unitarians and their liberal Christian colleagues around the world to connect with each other.
 Later in its history, IARF became broadly interfaith with Buddhist, Hindu, Sikh, Jain, Muslim, Jewish, Shinto, and many other faith communities providing leadership and support to the organization.
 Many of the UUA’s closest interfaith relationships have their origins in the IARF.

 Today, the IARF holds a World Congress every four years, supports the efforts of regional IARF affiliates, organizes Human Rights Education programs, and has a representative at the United Nations Office in Geneva.
-The 35th World Congress will take place in 2018 in Washington, DC during the Reimagining Interfaith conference.
+The 35th World Congress took place in 2018 in Washington, DC during the Reimagining Interfaith conference.

 - What is Rissho Kosei-kai?
 What is the Tsubaki Grand Shrine?